[Skip to content]

 The screen shots on your site look neat.
 How is that?

-http://javootoo.l2fprod.com/ is a good starting point if you're looking for Java Look&Feels.
-It provides short descriptions and sample screen shots for probably most of the currently available Look&Feels (both free and commercial).
+http://javootoo.l2fprod.com/ is a good starting point if you’re looking for Java Look & Feels.
+It provides short descriptions and sample screen shots for probably most of the currently available Look & Feels (both free and commercial).

 4.10.

-OK, now I know what Look&Feel I want to use - but how to install it?
+OK, now I know what Look & Feel I want to use - but how to install it?

 Depends on your application.
-The Jalopy preferences tool supports the --look command-line option that lets you specify the Look&Feel class (or shortcut) to use.
-You only need to make sure that the Look&Feel classes can be found on the classpath.
+The Jalopy preferences tool supports the --look command-line option that lets you specify the Look & Feel class (or shortcut) to use.
+You only need to make sure that the Look & Feel classes can be found on the classpath.

-Either copy the .jar into the /lib lib folder of the Jalopy console Plug-in or place it in the JAVA_HOME/jre/lib/ext folder (but please be aware that this could cause problems with applications that bundle the Look&Feel and use a different/incompatible version).
+Either copy the .jar into the /lib lib folder of the Jalopy console plug-in or place it in the JAVA_HOME/jre/lib/ext folder (but please be aware that this could cause problems with applications that bundle the Look & Feel and use a different/incompatible version).
 Then you could use

 % jalopy --configure --look quaqua

-Replace the quaqua shortcut with the fully qualified classname of the Look&Feel implementation or consult the Console Plug-in documentation to see whether the Plug-in provides a shortcut for your preferred Look&Feel.
+Replace the quaqua shortcut with the fully qualified classname of the Look & Feel implementation or consult the Console plug-in documentation to see whether the plug-in provides a shortcut for your preferred Look &Feel.

 Or you could provide the library path directly to the Java launcher (everything goes into one line!)

-% java -cp D:\synthetica\synthetica.jar;d:\jalopy\lib\jalopy-1.9.1.jar /
+% java -cp D:\libs\synthetica.jar;D:\tools\jalopy\lib\jalopy-1.9.4.jar /

 Jalopy --configure --look synthetica